-Assessment - Consistent - The Planning Proposal will not result in any urban renewal.
-Any future proposal for urban renewal on the subject land would need to meet the requirements of the SEPP.
+Assessment - Consistent - The Planning Proposal will not result in urban renewal.

 6. Is the Planning Proposal consistent with applicable Section 9.1(2) Directions?

 1. Employment & Resources

 1.1 Business & Industrial Zones

 This Direction applies when a planning proposal affects land within an existing or proposed business or industrial zone (including the alteration of any existing business or industrial zone boundary).
 The objectives of this Direction are: